asjchen/asjchen.github.io/content/posts/2025-02-04-food-waste-primer.md

 {{% dropdown title="**🚚 Where is food lost in the supply chain, and why?**" %}}

 The proportions differ depending which part of the world we're looking at.
 [ReFED](https://refed.org/food-waste/the-problem/#what_is_food_waste) breaks down the percentage lost/wasted at each supply chain step.
 Note that while waste in the home occupies the highest percentage, that waste could’ve been prevented by smarter decision-making earlier in the supply chain.
 A grocery store with strawberries nearing perishability might advertise a steep discount to clear that inventory, leaving the consumers to throw out any spoiled strawberries.
-{{< figure src="/images/2025-02-04-food-waste-primer/us_sectors.png">}}
+{{< figure src="/images/2025-02-04-food-waste-primer/us_sectors.png" caption="Credit: https://refed.org/food-waste/the-problem/#what_is_food_waste">}}

-[FAO](https://openknowledge.fao.org/server/api/core/bitstreams/11f9288f-dc78-4171-8d02-92235b8d7dc7/content) (Food and Agriculture Organization of the United Nations) also provides a summary of ways food might be lost or wasted along the path to the consumer.
+[FAO](https://openknowledge.fao.org/server/api/core/bitstreams/11f9288f-dc78-4171-8d02-92235b8d7dc7/content) also provides a summary of ways food might be lost or wasted along the path to the consumer.
-{{< figure src="/images/2025-02-04-food-waste-primer/reasons.png">}}
+{{< figure src="/images/2025-02-04-food-waste-primer/reasons.png" caption="Credit: https://openknowledge.fao.org/server/api/core/bitstreams/11f9288f-dc78-4171-8d02-92235b8d7dc7/content">}}
 {{% /dropdown %}}
 <br>

 {{% dropdown title="**🌾 What types of food are wasted the most often?**" %}}

 The below charts come from [FAO](https://www.fao.org/4/mb060e/mb060e00.pdf).
-By weight, we produce the most cereals, followed by fruits + vegetables, so the majority of food wastage comes from cereals.
+By weight, we produce the most cereal crops (i.e. grains), followed by fruits + vegetables, so the majority of food wastage comes from cereal crops.
 {{< figure src="/images/2025-02-04-food-waste-primer/breakdown_by_food_type.png">}}

 However, by proportion, we lose the most from fruits and vegetables.